blackle/quecey-voip/readme.md

 context=public                  ; Default context for incoming calls.
 Defaults to 'default' allowoverlap=no                 ; Disable overlap dialing support.
-(Default is yes) udpbindaddr=0.0.0.0             ; IP address to bind UDP listen socket to (0.0.0.0 binds to all) tcpenable=true                  ; Enable server for incoming TCP connections (default is no) tcpbindaddr=0.0.0.0             ; IP address for TCP server to bind to (0.0.0.0 binds to all interfaces) transport=tcp                   ; Set the default transports.
+(Default is yes) udpbindaddr=0.0.0.0             ; IP address to bind UDP listen socket to (0.0.0.0 binds to all) tcpenable=false                 ; Enable server for incoming TCP connections (default is no) tcpbindaddr=0.0.0.0             ; IP address for TCP server to bind to (0.0.0.0 binds to all interfaces) transport=tcp                   ; Set the default transports.
 The order determines the primary default transport. srvlookup=yes                   ; Enable DNS SRV lookups on outbound calls